poiuytrez/SpeechRecognizer/README.md

     SpeechRecognizer.getSupportedLanguages(success, error);
 parameters
 * success : The success callback.
 It provides a json array of all the recognized language codes.
-Example: "['en-US', 'fr-FR']".
+Example: "[en-US,fr-FR,de-DE]".
 * error : The error callback.

 Full example